yacy/yacy_search_server/README.md

 you will see the xml/json version of the information you just have seen at the web page.
 A different approach is the usage of the shell script provided in the /bin subdirectory.
-The just call also the web interface pages.
-By cloning some of those scripts you can create more shell api access methods yourself easily.
+The web interface also call the same shell scripts.
+By cloning some of those scripts you can create more shell api access methods easily.

 ## Contact